 Your Biggest Challenge as a Writer -and What To Do About It - Part 6

-In the previous article in this series - a series which, by the way, will one day become a book so that you can use it as a reference - I asked you to write down what you want to communicate.
+In the previous article in this series - a series which, by the way, I have turned into a book so that you can use it as a reference (for free) - I asked you to write down what you want to communicate.
 This is quite different from what you want to write: you might be full of desire to write a space fantasy, or a love story, or a vampire novel, or the world’s funniest Western, or whatever, but that’s not what I mean.

 Great authors have something to say.
 Whether they ever sat down like this and tried to sum up what that thing was exactly is debatable - but this is where we are starting, primarily because I have found many, many writers don’t have a clue what they are trying to say and this has consequences.